MariamaMusa/Bakery-Business-Database/README.md

-# Global Mortality Trend Analysis
+# Bakery Business Database Design

-> *This project analyses global mortality data to understand the world's leading causes of death from 1990 to 2019*
+> *The purpose of this project is to design a relational database for a small bakery business owned by a sole proprietor. *

 ---